Honorary patron: Polish Equestrian Association – President Tomasz Sergiej

 Click on the links below to access related materials in the Polish Digital Equestrian Library (will open in a new tab):

-“Competitions in Nice” (1925) – Editorial team of the magazine Rider and Breeder
+"Competitions in Nice" (1925) - Editors of the Rider and Breeder magazine

 "Poles in the Nations Cup, 1923-1982" (1982) - Witold Domański